Skip to content

 ClassRole Definition

-RedGPU.initRequests WebGPU device permission and creates the core context.
+RedGPU.initRequests WebGPU device permission and creates the engine's core context.

-RedGPU.RendererManages the rendering loop that draws registered views to GPU hardware.
+RedGPU.RendererManages the rendering loop that draws registered views to the GPU hardware.

-RedGPU.Display.SceneThe root container of the virtual space where 3D objects like meshes and lights are placed.
+RedGPU.Display.SceneThe root container for the virtual 3D space where meshes, lights, and other objects reside.

-RedGPU.Display.View3DThe unit that determines which scene to output to the screen from which viewpoint (Camera).
+RedGPU.Display.View3DThe unit that determines which scene is rendered from which viewpoint (Camera) to the screen.

 Next Steps

-Now that you've learned basic screen composition, explore deeper features of RedGPU through the topics below.
+Now that you've learned basic screen composition, explore the more powerful features of RedGPU through these topics:

 • Mesh: How to create and control objects by combining geometry and material.